tinselcity/tinselcity.github.io/_posts/2023-4-15-Large-Json-Stream.md

 title: Reading large JSON files with memory constraints
 ---

-I wanted to try code golfing, a problem I saw raised [occasionally](https://news.ycombinator.com/item?id=35042609) about how to read/parse JSON files that were larger than available system memory.
+I wanted to try code golfing a problem I saw raised [occasionally](https://news.ycombinator.com/item?id=35042609) about how to read/parse JSON files that were larger than available system memory.
 I went with using `mmap` and file streams with filters.

 As a contrived hypothetical, imagine having to calculate the average balance from a json object like: